All AmeriColor Formulas in snazzy new Photos!

 AmeriColor is food color in a gel form.
-General information and what the colors look like right out of the bottles here.
+General information on buying and using this brand and what these colors look like right out of the bottles, found here.

 Each pair of colors was tested at a ratio of 1 to 1.

 Electric Yellow is a strong yellow with a slight orange tint.
 Mixtures are bright and springy.

 Electric Orange has a brown tint and produces the colors of Autumn leaves.